Ambient Monitoring

 Humidity inside the device

-To protect itself against high RH, the Partector 2 will turn on a small heater at more than 80% RH.
-This heater is not very powerful, and we recommend to add some insulation around the Partector 2 in the enclosure to keep its internal temperature higher relative to ambient.
-You should aim for about 5° above ambient.
+To protect itself against high RH, the Partector 2 will turn on a small heater at more than e.g. 80% RH (the default value depends on the firmware version).
+This heater is not very powerful, and we recommend to add some thermal insulation around the Partector 2 in the enclosure to keep its internal temperature higher relative to ambient.
+You should aim for at least about 5°C above ambient.

 Humidity inside the enclosure